 It consists of letting the wort rest for a few hours so that the suspended solid particles are deposited little by little, by decantation or gravity, at the bottom of the tank.

-During this process, it is essential to control the density of the must to determine the amount of sugar that remains in the must and on the other hand the temperature is critical because an excess can cause the fermentation to stop or ferments too slowly and problems can occur.
+During this process, it is essential to control the density of the must to determine the amount of sugar that remains in the must.
+On the other hand, the temperature is critical because an excess can cause the fermentation to stop or ferment too slowly, and problems can occur.

 The end of the fermentation happens spontaneously when the sugar is exhausted.
 In this way, we will have obtained a dry wine.
 When the intention is to produce semi-dry or sweet wines, it is necessary to stop the fermentation by chemical means (addition of sulfur dioxide) or physical (cooling or reheating) at the moment when the residual sugar content is adapted for the wine that we want to obtain.

 Fermentation without contact with the skin, specific to the white must, produces light and very clean wines.
 In spite of everything today, some tendencies opt for a little maceration of the must with the skin by stopping the fermentation using cold treatments.

 This technique gives the wine more body, enriches the feelings in the mouth, increases its aromatic power, allows a better evolution of the bottle, and gives it a longer life.

 Once the fermentation is over, the wine is subjected to two or three withdrawals (passage from one tank to another by letting the solid particles settle by gravity) to remove the solid remains.
 This operation is carried out between November and January so that low temperatures prevent contamination by microorganisms.
 Each tank evolves differently, which contributes to the selection of qualities and mixtures (blends) to achieve the desired result.